saymrwulf/cnn-quant-lab/notes.md

-2024-02-15T04:59:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2024-03-02T00:33:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2024-03-02T03:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab)
+2024-02-15T04:59:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2024-03-02T00:33:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2024-03-02T03:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2024-03-02T08:56:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)